Stormont organ donation laws to be named for boy on waiting list for new heart

 The legislation, which will become known as Daithi’s Law passed its final hurdle in the Stormont Assembly on Tuesday.

-The new legislation will mean all adults become potential donors unless they specifically opt out.
+The new legislation will mean that from Spring 2023 all adults become potential donors unless they specifically opt out.

 Daithi Mac Gabhann, five, was born with hypoplastic left heart syndrome and has been on a waiting list for most of his life.